NewOrbit/SafeParallelAsync/README.md

 The original inspiration for this came from a [tweet](https://twitter.com/clemensv/status/831462231808339971) by Clemens Vasters.
 We have used that code many times, but each time we have to stop and think for too long - so it felt sensible to do a micro library that, effectively, just provides that code without lots of other stuff.
 There are also scenarios like very large enumerables, return values and the fancy new `IAsyncEnumerable` that I wanted to support.

-See also [CSRakowski.Parallel](https://github.com/csrakowski/ParallelAsync).
-It offers more functionality in some cases but has a different focus.

 # Installation
 TO BE DONE!
 ```cmd